KSExcel Reference

 ksCall(endpoint, body?)

 Low-level method inherited from DocumentAPI.
-Call this when you need to hit a server endpoint that isn't covered by a named method.
+Call this when you need to reach a server endpoint not covered by a named method.

 async ksCall(endpoint, body = {}) → Promise<any>